 Editor: Life is full of so many choices.
 A lot of them involve what we do with our money.
 One of the choices we can make is choosing to be rich.
-Dr. Dahle tells us how we can make the decision to build our wealth in this Saturday Selection, originally posted on White Coat Investor.
+Dr. Jim tells us how we can make the decision to build our wealth in this Saturday Selection, originally posted on White Coat Investor.

 Choose to Be Rich